Revelation 1:1

 The book of Revelation is the revelation of

 Jesus Christ.
-It came from Jesus Christ and it’s about Jesus Christ.
+It came from Jesus Christ and it is about Jesus Christ.
 Its

-purpose is to reveal Him and to reveal His purpose for the end-time.
-Who is
+purpose is to reveal Him and to reveal His plan for the end-time.
+Who is Jesus?

 One of the things about which Jesus is a

 faithful witness is the resurrection from the dead.
-According to Rev. 1:5,
+According to Revelation

-Jesus is the first begotten of the dead.
-One of the great promises concerning
+1:5, Jesus is the first begotten of the dead.
+One of the great promises

-the gospel of Christ is that of life after death and of the resurrection from
+concerning the gospel of Christ is that of life after death and of the resurrection

 Of course, another consequence of His